rust-cli/book/src/tutorial/errors.md

 but we can't really do anything with it after the `match` block.
 For this, we'll need to somehow deal with the error case.
 The challenge is that all arms of a `match` block need to return something of the same type.
-But there's a need trick to get around that:
+But there's a neat trick to get around that:

 ```rust,no_run
 let result = std::fs::read_to_string("test.txt");